gitpod-io/leeway/README.md

 ARG SOURCE_DATE_EPOCH
 COPY --from=builder /app /app
 ```

+**OCI Layout for deterministic caching:**

+When `exportToCache` is enabled, Docker images are exported in OCI layout format instead of using `docker save`.
+This ensures fully deterministic cache artifacts:

+- **Format**: OCI Image Layout (standard)
+- **Loading**: `docker load -i image.tar` (automatic, backward compatible)
+- **Benefit**: Same source code produces identical cache checksums
+- **SLSA L3**: Enables provenance verification with matching digests

+The OCI layout format is content-addressed and eliminates the non-deterministic symlink timestamps that occur with `docker save`.

 ## Package Variants
 Leeway supports build-time variance through "package variants".
 Those variants are defined on the workspace level and can modify the list of sources, environment variables and config of packages.
 For example consider a `WORKSPACE.YAML` with this variants section: